ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

 y2 = np.concatenate((np.expand_dims(x[:, 0], 1), np.expand_dims(y, 1)), axis=1)
 ```

-The measurement prediction error e(t) (previously called the forecast error for y(t) given observation at t − 1) is none other than the deviation of the spread EWC-EWA from its predicted mean value, and we will buy this spread when the deviation is very negative, and vice versa if it is very positive.
+The measurement prediction error $e(t)$ (previously called the forecast error for $y(t)$ given observation at t − 1) is none other than the deviation of the spread $EWC-EWA$ from its predicted mean value, and we will buy this spread when the deviation is very negative, and vice versa if it is very positive.

 ```python